Romania government collapses in no-confidence vote

-The collapse comes just weeks before a presidential election and amid controversy over the country's nominee for EU commissioner, according to presstv.ir.
+The collapse comes just weeks before a presidential election and amid controversy over the country's nominee for EU commissioner.

-Prime Minister Viorica Dancila lost her parliamentary majority in August when the junior coalition partner of her Social Democrats (PSD) withdrew support, citing major disagreements.
+Prime Minister Viorica Dancila lost her parliamentary majority in August when the junior coalition partner of her Social Democrats (PSD) withdrew support, citing major disagreements, Presstv Reported.

 That followed hard on the heels of shock losses for the PSD -- Romania's biggest party -- in May's European Parliament elections and the jailing of its once all-powerful leader, Liviu Dragnea, on corruption charges.